Innovation & Research

 The central point of discussion at the congress is the question of how to economically use electronic commercial vehicles, but also, other topics such as the sustainable use of energy and the development of holistic logistics concepts.
 Manufacturers, users and scientists shed light on the topic from various perspectives in specialist lectures.
 The congress also offers various workshops in which new approaches to electromobile logistics are discussed and developed.

-Against the backdrop of historic castles in Thuringia, participants are also able to explore and test a large selection of electric vehicles on site and build up useful networks to make progress with their own projects.
+On the premises at the respective venue in Thuringia, participants are also able to explore and test a large selection of electric vehicles on site and build up useful networks to make progress with their own projects.

 In this user-oriented forum, we bring together digitalisation specialists and users to deal with current problems in everyday logistics.
 In thematic blocks, the event picks up on new developments for interconnectedness.
 Experts for digitalisation processes from various industries provide insights into their field of activity and present application-oriented best-practice examples.
 The integrated networking part offers all participants the opportunity to exchange ideas with potential partners and take away impulses for their company.